greikok/pokedex-easy/README.md

 # pokedex-easy
-Un Pokedex Sencillo con Fetch y Async Await
+A Simple Pokedex with Fetch and Async Await